rasteiner/panel/README.md

 npm run build
 ```

+## Troubleshooting

+If installing Fractal fails, please try installing it globally.

 ## Fractal

 We use [Clearleft's Fractal](http://fractal.build/) to develop and preview our UI components.
 After running `fractal start --sync` components can be viewed in your browser at: `http://localhost:3000/`